UK police won't act against Prince Andrew over abuse claim

 In August, London's Metropolitan Police force began a review of allegations connected to late convicted sex offender Epstein.
 Police chief Cressida Dick said at the time that “no one is above the law.”

-In a statement late Sunday, the force said its "review has concluded and we are taking no further action.”
+The force said in a statement late Sunday that its "review has concluded and we are taking no further action.”

 It also said it would take no action over allegations, first reported by Channel 4 News, that Epstein's alleged accomplice, Ghislaine Maxwell, trafficked, groomed and abused women and girls in the U.K.